FROM THE SCSO

 COLD CASE FILES

-On May 7, 2006, at approximately 1:01PM, the body of 30 year old Robert Lee Preston was discovered in a wooded area off of Interstate 75 in Sumter County.
-The victim's death was determined to be a homicide as a result of multiple gunshot wounds.
-He had pre...
+On September 17, 2007, the body of 20 year old Jaime Ortiz-Morales was discovered in a wooded area off of CR 656-G in the Croom area of Sumter County, Florida.
+The cause of death was determined to be homicide as a result of multiple gunshot wounds.
+The tim...

 Traffic crash reports can be obtained online!

 Click on the button above for more information.

 Effective July 28, 2017 the Sumter County Sheriff's Office will begin issuing county parking citations.

 A Copy of the County Ordinance is available here (PDF).

 The Plea of Not Guilty to contest a citation is available here (PDF).

 |All other violations||$25|

 Please see the Frequently Asked Questions section below.
 We've included answers to numerous questions to assist you with this new process.